theNewDynamic/thenewdynamic.com/content/en/article/bulletproof-technology.md

 A typical website can get overwhelmed fast when a high volume of traffic hits at once.
 Too much traffic in a short period of time pushes the server to its limits.
 It has to process many database lookups at once.
 That’s why all too often you’ll see a website fail just when you need it most.

-The Bulletproof Technology stack doesn’t require the heavy-duty processing step in times of high traffic – or any time for that matter – because there’s no database lookup.
+The bulletproof technology stack doesn’t require the heavy-duty processing step in times of high traffic – or any time for that matter – because there’s no database lookup.

 And there’s also no chance of a server going down because it’s maxed out.